AlyssonCampbell/project4/feedback.md

 #### Deployment - (3)
 You project was successfully deployed using GH pages!
 Good job Alysson!

-#### Technical Requirements - (3)
+#### Technical Requirements - (2)
-You met all of the technical requirements for this game, great work!
+You met all of the technical requirements for this project, however there was just a small issue with your directory structure.
+You had placed your images directory inside of the CSS directory, which is something that could cause potential issues later on.
+For these kinds of projects, always ensure your images directory is at the same level as your CSS and JS directories.

 #### Creativity and Interface - (3)